-We will take holistic view of the costs for providing parking that must be cost neutral and avoid council tax payers subsidising car drivers.
+We recognise that parking that must be cost neutral and should avoid council tax payers subsidising car drivers.
 In doing so we recognise some cross-subsidy between facilities, primarily due to the size, location or nature of some sites not being conducive to charging will be necessary.
 Tariffs will reflect the cost of providing parking, including annual operating and maintenance costs, as well as taking into account historic and future capital costs.
 This Parking Strategy acknowledges that parking is an enabler of economic growth and we will collaborate with business partners and elected members to ensure that parking supports economic activity and ensures accessibility and affordability without compromising on quality.